Knowledge-Wisdom-Understanding/Auto-Recon/README.md

 # AUTO-RECON
-## Easy to use script for Information-Gathering in Kali Linux
+## Easy to use script to quickly scan a Target in Kali Linux

 ![alt text](https://github.com/Knowledge-Wisdom-Understanding/Auto-Recon/blob/master/auto-recon.PNG)